 As mentioned above, it's not just the case that these are tools for agencies and consultants, but all marketers should be aware of what’s available and what their team are using.
 With the vast array of tools out there, it’s difficult to know which may be relevant, so it’s best to break down or categorise them.
-So if you're thinking of reviewing your tool set for 2017, here's what we recommend.
+So if you're thinking of reviewing your tool set, here's what we recommend.

 For me, there are six essential types of tools for managing SEO, so I thought it would be helpful to share my favourites in the categories below.
 Do let us know in the comments if you think of different categories of tools or services that are better than the ones I recommend.